 Ski, and his husband, Steve Perrault, are residents of Harrisburg, Pennsylvania.
 A native of Cleveland, Ohio, he is an avid bicyclist and the only member of his working-class family to graduate from college.

-Linnie S. Carter is the vice president of college advancement at HACC, Central Pennsylvania's Community College, and executive director of the HACC Foundation.
+Dr. Linnie S. Carter, APR is the vice president of college advancement at HACC, Central Pennsylvania's Community College, and executive director of the HACC Foundation.
 She joined the HACC team in March 2012.
-Linnie serves all five of HACC's campuses.
-She oversees the HACC Foundation and advertising, alumni affairs, branding, fundraising, grants, graphic design, marketing, photography, public relations, publications, scholarships, special events, sponsorships, videography and website development.
+Dr. Carter serves all five of HACC’s campuses.
+She oversees the HACC Foundation and admissions, advertising, alumni affairs, branding, community engagement, fundraising, grants, graphic design, marketing, photography, public relations, publications, scholarships, special events, sponsorships, videography and website development.

-Linnie's previous appointments include vice president of institutional advancement at Halifax Community College in Weldon, N.C.; vice president of college advancement at Lord Fairfax Community College in Virginia and director of institutional advancement at John Tyler Community College, also in Virginia.
+Dr. Carter’s previous appointments include vice president of institutional advancement at Halifax Community College in Weldon, N.C.; vice president of college advancement at Lord Fairfax Community College in Virginia and director of institutional advancement at John Tyler Community College, also in Virginia.
 She served as executive director of the foundations at each of these institutions.
-In addition, Linnie was an assistant professor of public relations at North Carolina A&T State University, Greensboro, N.C. and adjunct faculty member at Virginia Commonwealth University (VCU), Richmond.
+In addition, Dr. Carter was an assistant professor of public relations at North Carolina A&T State University, Greensboro, N.C. and adjunct faculty member at Virginia Commonwealth University (VCU), Richmond.
 She previously was public relations manager and community affairs coordinator of the Richmond (Va.)
 Metropolitan Authority.

 Her many professional and community memberships include the Delta Sigma Theta Sorority Inc., National Council for Marketing and Public Relations and PRSA.
-Linnie is the recipient of numerous awards and honors and is involved in several College and community service organizations.
-She has been happily married to her husband for more than 20 years and is the proud aunt of many nieces and nephews, a loving godmother to seven and a committed mentor to many.
+Dr. Carter is the recipient of numerous awards and honors and is involved in several College and community service organizations.
+She has been happily married to her husband for more than 25 years and is a proud and loving bonus mom and grandmom, daughter, sister, aunt, godmother and mentor.

 Return to top